lsst/rsp_lsst_io/docs/guides/notebooks/jupyter-notebooks/index.rst

 **JupyterLab Autosaves Notebooks:**
-Note that JupyterLab autosaves your notebooks at a default interval of 2 minutes unless you are working in the directory "notebooks/tutorial-notebooks/", which is read-only (see next section).
+Note that JupyterLab autosaves your notebooks at a default interval of 2 minutes unless you are working in the directory "notebooks/tutorial-notebooks/", which is read-only (see :ref:`NB-Intro-Use-Tutorial-NBs`).